-6.2.6 ACCRUALACCURAL WHILE ON DISABILITY
+6.2.6 ACCRUAL WHILE ON DISABILITY

-An employee who is on 4850 time or paid administrative leave shall have his or hertheir maximum vacation accrual cap suspended until the employee returns to full duty.
-From the date the employee returns to full duty, the employee shall have six (6) months to reduce his or hertheir accrued vacation.
+An employee who is on 4850 time or paid administrative leave shall have their maximum vacation accrual cap suspended until the employee returns to full duty.
+From the date the employee returns to full duty, the employee shall have six (6) months to reduce their accrued vacation.
 At the end of the sixth month the maximum vacation accrual cap shall be implemented.
-If an employee has not reduced the vacation balance below their vacation accrual cap within the six-month period, the Fire Chief, at his/hertheir discretion, may grant additional time as long as the employee has demonstrated reductions in his or hertheir vacation accrual balance and can show extenuating circumstances for why he or shethey was-were not able to reduce the vacation balance.
+If an employee has not reduced the vacation balance below their vacation accrual cap within the six-month period, the Fire Chief, at their discretion, may grant additional time as long as the employee has demonstrated reductions in their vacation accrual balance and can show extenuating circumstances for why they were not able to reduce the vacation balance.